Consumers Overview

 The North Dakota State Board of Dental Examiners (NDSBDE) is a regulatory agency mandated to protect the dental health of the citizens of North Dakota by regulating the practice of dentistry, dental hygiene, and dental assisting through the enforcement of laws, rules and policies.
 The board requires competency and ethical behavior in all areas of the practice of dentistry.

-Although the Board adopts rules and may propose laws to regulate the practice of dentistry and the conduct of dental practitioners, the North Dakota Legislative Assembly has the final word when shaping law.
+The Board may propose changes to rules and statutes related to the practice of dentistry and the conduct of dental practitioners.
+Decisions on whcih laws are approved are made by the North Dakota Legislative Assembly and the Governor.

 Overview of Board Responsibility

-What can the Board do?
-The Board may take disciplinary action against a practitioner who violates the laws or rules pertaining to dentistry.
+The Board's powers are determined by the Legislative Assembly.
+It has granted the Board the authority to take disciplinary action against a practitioner who violates the laws or rules pertaining to dentistry.
 The Board cannot represent citizens who see to recover fees paid or remedies for injuries.
 The Board cannot give legal advice to individuals about their rights or represent them in any action.
 It is important to note that the Board staff cannot provide legal advice or answer questions about insurance.
 Members of the Board may not discuss active investigations.

 What You Need to Know About Opioid Pain Medicines

 Prescription opioids are used mostly to treat moderate to severe pain and are known to be highly addictive.
 The consequenses of opioid abuse can be devastating.
-Drug overdose deaths in ND involving opioid pain relievers have increased dramatically since 1999.
-Concerted state efforts have been made to curb this epidemic.
 Commonly prescribed opioids include hydrocodone (Vicodin®), oxycodone (OxyContin®, Percocet®) , oxymorphone (Opana®) , morphine (Kadian®, Avinza®), codeine, and fentanyl.
 If you are prescribed opioid pain relievers please review the patient counseling guide found by clicking on the link below

 OPIOIDS - PATIENT COUNSELING GUIDE